Sports Physiotherapy

 Step 4: Progressive Return to Training & Performance

-Rehabilitation is progressed in stages to rebuild strength, control, and confidence, supporting a safe return to training, competition, or high-level activity.
+Rehabilitation is progressed in stages, building strength, control, and load tolerance to support a safe and structured return to training, competition, or high-level sports activity.

 Step 5: Ongoing Support & Collaborative Rehabilitation